Pranesh1221/JavaScript-Coding-Practice/README.md

 <details><summary><b>Answer<b></summary>

-Arguments are passed by _value_, unless their value is an object, then they're passed by _reference_. `birthYear` is passed by value, since it\'s a string, not an object.
+Arguments are passed by _value_, unless their value is an object, then they\'re passed by _reference_. `birthYear` is passed by value, since it\'s a string, not an object.
 When we pass arguments by value, a _copy_ of that value is created (see question 46).

 The variable `birthYear` has a reference to the value `"1997"`.
 The argument `year` also has a reference to the value `"1997"`, but it\'s not the same value as `birthYear` has a reference to.
 When we update the value of `year` by setting `year` equal to `"1998"`, we are only updating the value of `year`. `birthYear` is still equal to `"1997"`.